elimbaum/eecs-senior-project/notes.md

 - more than 4 parallel units, +1 cycle.
 After that, extra cycles proportional to log number of units: latency = $\log n /\log 4​$.
 For log base 2, $\log n / \log 4 = \log n / 2​$
 - load/stores/connects are 1 cycle. execute is 3 cycles.

+#### Testing

+Want to be able to test/compare each function. doesn’t need to be functional, per se, but i want to have reasonable backing.

+- angle between: uses dot and nrm
+- something with neural net - propagation function! that’s exactly it (with no bias). uses daxpy.
+- to test sum, could just add up vectors.

 ## Meeting Notes

 ### 30 Aug